tronprotocol/documentation/English_Documentation/TRON_Introduction/TRON_Brochure.md

 + Improved Consensus Mechanism based on DPOS

-    High energy consumption, low efficiency and low TPS are always an issue with POW consensus, which is completely opposite from Tron’s values and design.
-Under the guidance of our architectural philosophy, we have chosen to adopt the POS mechanism as the basis of Tron consensus.
-Having gained knowledge on constructive ideas in the blockchain community through research, we made improvements to the DPOS mechianism to meet up with our demands, thereby coming up with the Tron consensus.
+    High energy consumption, low efficiency and low TPS are always an issue with POW consensus, which is completely opposite from TRON’s values and design.
+Under the guidance of our architectural philosophy, we have chosen to adopt the POS mechanism as the basis of TRON consensus.
+Having gained knowledge on constructive ideas in the blockchain community through research, we made improvements to the DPOS mechanism to meet up with our demands, thereby coming up with the TRON consensus.

 + Basic Rules of the Consensus Mechanism